mbhall88/WHO-correspondence/docs/README.md

 removal of the header, grading column, and drugs column.
 In addition, it is used to construct the `var2res.json` file Mykrobe uses to map variants to the drug(s) they are associated with.

+## `who-results.csv`

+These are the raw sensitivity and specificity numbers used to make figure 3 in the WHO catalogue paper.

+It was taken from pages 7-9 of the [WHO catalogue report](https://www.who.int/publications/i/item/9789240028173).